 As an administrator-driven platform, the LMS is most effective for implementing top-down learning initiatives.
 Just like a train service chooses the routes and stops it will make for passengers, an LMS allows learning administrators to design and select the learning content available to workers.

 LXPs are Like Automobiles

 Cars are designed to enable individuals and families to meet their personal transportation needs.
-They allow people to go wherever they want, on their own schedule, and at their own speed.
+They allow people to go wherever they want, on their own schedule and at their own speed.
 Like a car, an LXP is designed so people can learn wherever and whenever they want.

-Rather than being designed to make the learning administrator’s job easier, LXPs are designed to make learning and skill development more engaging and productive for the end-user — employees, contingent workers, managers, and business leaders.
+Rather than being designed to make the administrator’s job easier, LXPs are designed to make learning and skill development more engaging and productive for the end-user — employees, contingent workers, managers and business leaders.
 In other words, an organization manages learning with an LMS and enables learning with an LXP.

-How to Provide a Complete Learning Solution
+How to Create a Cohesive Learning Tech Stack

 Underneath each activity is a list of functionalities that align with it.
-While the six learner experience activities should all be accounted for, the specific functionalities vary depending on the needs specific to the organization.
-The report points out that the goal isn’t to have all 30 of the functionalities in this framework — but to use this as a starting point to design an ideal learning technology ecosystem.
+While the six learner experience activities should all be accounted for, the specific functionalities vary depending on needs specific to the organization.
+The report points out the goal isn’t to have all 30 of the functionalities in this framework — but to use this as a starting point to design an ideal learning ecosystem.